Azure/azure-saas/src/Saas.Application/README.md

 Guidelines for getting up and running with SaaS Signup Administration in your local development, are identical to the guidelines found the *[Requirements](./../Saas.Identity/Saas.Permissions/readme.md#Requirements)* and the *[Configuration, settings and secrets when running locally](./../Saas.Identity/Saas.Permissions/readme.md#running-the-saas-permissions-service-api-locally)* section in the [SaaS Permissions Service readme](./../Saas.Identity/Saas.Permissions/readme.md).

-## Running the SaaS Application Web App Locally

---- TODO BEGIN ---

-*Needs more investigation.*

-*Add some guidelines about how to do this.
-Probably by leveraging [ngrok](https://ngrok.com/)...*

----TODO END ---

 ## How to Deploy the SaaS Administration Service API to Azure

 The guidelines are identity to *[How to Deploy SaaS Permissions Service API to Azure](./../Saas.Identity/Saas.Permissions/readme.md#how--to-deploy-saas-permissions-service-api-to-azure)*.